francops1722/Primer_design/README.md

 # Primer design

-The repository contains scripts to design only left primers using 3 modes:
+The repository contains python scripts for high-throughput designing of left primers using 3 modes:

 - **main.py:** script to design primers give a distance from the 3'end
 - **main_informed.py:** script to design primers in an informed manner, using alignments in a bam file to target regions with high coverage
 - **main_5end:** script to generate primers at 5'end, aimed for full-length amplification

-A python pipeline for high-throughput 3'end primer design

 ## Inputs: